riboldicamila/0301restaurantwebsite/README.md

 - **Testing with Jest and React Testing Library**: Incorporating **unit and integration tests** would improve reliability. **Jest** also provides **coverage reports**, helping ensure the application remains well-tested as it grows.

 - **CSS Improvement**: Creating **brand color variables** (instead of hardcoding colors) will improve **maintainability, consistency, and scalability** across the application’s styles.

+## 💡 Explanation of main animations effects used

+- **Gradual Visibility Hook**: The **Use Gradual Visibility Custom Hook** allows components to appear **progressively on mount**.
+It returns an array of booleans (`isVisible`) indicating whether each component is visible.
+The `useEffect` runs **once on the initial mount**, and timers update the state over time.
+Each time the state changes, the hook returns the updated visibility, letting components apply **different CSS classes** based on their visibility.

+- **Motion Library**: The **Motion Library** allows you to create **animations easily in React** by using `motion` components instead of standard HTML tags.

+  - **Motion Tags**: Replace regular HTML elements with `motion` versions (e.g., `motion.div`, `motion.span`).

+  - **Variants**: Motion components accept a `variants` prop, which is an object defining states like `hidden` and `visible`.
+For each state, you can set properties like `opacity`, `visibility`, and others.

+  - **Transition**: Within each variant, you can define a `transition` object that specifies the **duration, delay, and type of animation**.

+  - **Parent-Child Behavior**: If a motion component is a parent, you should define the `initial` prop to set the starting state.
+Child components will **inherit the parent’s animation settings**, so they animate consistently.

+  - **Animate Prop**: The `animate` prop tells a motion component **which variant to apply**, controlling the active animation state.

+The Motion Library is designed to make **animations in React simple and declarative**, reducing the complexity of handling manual CSS transitions or keyframes.

+- **React Intersection Observer**: **React Intersection Observer** is a React library that lets you track when elements enter the viewport during scrolling.

+  - **Hook Usage**: The library provides a hook that returns a `ref` and an `inView` boolean.
+    - `ref` is a reference to the component or container you want to observe.
+    - `inView` is a boolean that indicates whether the element is currently visible in the viewport.

+  - **Integration with Motion**: In our project, we use it together with **motion components** to trigger animations based on whether a component is in the viewport.
+This allows **smooth, scroll-based animations** in a declarative way.